-Each essay is worth 12.5%.
-Your final exam is also worth 12.5% of your grade.
+Each essay is worth 6.25%.
+Each lesson plan is worth 6.25%.
+Your final exam is worth 12.5% of your grade.
 Folders will be due on Wednesdays at 10 pm.
 I will do my best to give you feedback by Saturday.
-You will have until the following Wednesday to submit a revised version of that week's essay in response to my feedback for an improved grade if you receive less than 100% on the assignment.
+You will have until the following Wednesday to submit a revised version of that week's essay and/or the lesson plan in response to my feedback for an improved grade if you receive less than 100% on the assignment.
 Each assignment is programmed for up to 2 submissions.
 If a third is necessary for technical reasons, we will deal with it on a case-by-case basis.
 In order to qualify to revise and resubmit for an improved grade, the initial submission must be submitted on time.

-Due Dates for Folders:
+Due Dates for folders:

-- June 6: Folder 1: US and Canada - June 13: Folder 2: Latin America and the Caribbean
+June 6: Folder 1: US and Canada

+June 13: Folder 2: Latin America and the Caribbean

-- June 20: Folder 3: Africa and Southwest Asia - June 27: Folder 4: Europe and Russian Domain - June 29: Folder 5: Central Asia and East Asia - July 5: Folder 6: South Asia and Southeast Asia (an extra day due to the July 4th holiday) - July 11: Folder 7: Australia and Oceania - July 18: Last day to submit any late or revised assignments. - July 19-23: Online Final Exam Available
+June 20: Folder 3: Africa and Southwest Asia

+June 27: Folder 4: Europe and Russian Domain

+June 29: Folder 5: Central Asia and East Asia

+July 5: Folder 6: South Asia and Southeast Asia (an extra day due to the July 4th holiday)

+July 11: Folder 7: Australia and Oceania

+July 18: Last day to submit any late or revised assignments.

+July 19-23: Online Final Exam Available

-All essays must be uploaded in the appropriate dialog box in that week's assignment folder.
+All essays and lesson plans must be uploaded in the appropriate dialog box in that week's assignment folder.
+The rubric is connected to the specific assignment so lesson plans must be uploaded to the lesson plan dialog box and essays to the essay dialog box.
 All assignments will be checked by SafeAssign for plagiarism.
 To access the assignments folders, open "Assignments", then that week's folder, then click on the assignment title to open the dialog box and see the rubric.
 Assignments submitted in any other manner, including email, will not be graded.